terminus-plugin-project/terminus-replica-plugin/README.md

 Replica is a Terminus plugin that takes over the core `site connection-info` command, appending database replica connection info when available.

+## Installation

+Place the contents of this repository into `~/terminus/plugins/replica` or the location of your `$TERMINUS_PLUGINS_DIR`.
+You may do so either by cloning this repository using git, or by un-compressing the tarball from a release on GitHub.

 ## Usage

 If you pull connection info for an environment that has an associated slave